greiman/DigitalIO-beta/readme.txt

+DigitalIO-beta is now out of date.
+Please use the DigitalIO repository.

 This is a beta version with Due and Teensy 3.x support in the SoftSPI and DigitalPin classes.

 PinIO and I2C classes are only supported on AVR.